 Approximately 60% of the housing stock in Raymond was built between 1960 and 1999, the years when Raymond's population increased most rapidly.
 Since 2010, new housing development has slowed considerably as population growth has stabilized.

-Nearly three quarters of all homes in Raymond contain 3 bedrooms or more.
+Nearly three quarters of all homes in Raymond

 Substandard Housing